 He started his journalism career covering high school sports for The Ann Arbor News, then wrote a light-hearted lifestyle column before becoming the Sunday sports feature writer for The Detroit News in 1995.
 He earned numerous state and national awards for his work, including “Notable Sports Writing” in The Best American Sports Writing in 1998 and 2000.

-He has authored or coauthored six books on sports and business, including Walgreens: America’s Corner Store in 2004, Cirque du Soleil: The Spark in 2006, Bo’s Lasting Lessons: The Legendary Coach Teaches the Timeless Fundamentals of Leadership, which hit The New York Times and The Wall Street Journal’s Business Best Seller lists.
+He has authored or coauthored eight books on sports and business, including Walgreens: America’s Corner Store, Cirque du Soleil: The Spark, Bo’s Lasting Lessons: The Legendary Coach Teaches the Timeless Fundamentals of Leadership, which hit The New York Times and The Wall Street Journal’s Business Best Seller lists.
 He then researched and wrote a trio of books covering big time college football from the inside out: Three and Out: Rich Rodriguez and the Michigan Wolverines in the Crucible of College Football, Fourth and Long: The Fight for the Soul of College Football, Endzone: The Rise, Fall, and Return of Michigan Football.
 All three were New York Times best sellers.

 Bacon delivers speeches on the themes in his books — including leadership, creativity and diversity — to corporations, universities and other groups around the country and the world.
 In 2011, the Michigan Chapter of Meeting Planners International (MMPI) named him “Speaker of the Year.”

 Bacon has also pursued his passions for radio, television, coaching and teaching.
 In 2002, he launched a Sunday morning sports talk show on WTKA (1050 AM, wtka.com, in Ann Arbor/Detroit) called “Off the Field,” and in 2007 he was invited to give weekly sports commentary on Michigan Radio every Friday morning.
 In 2015, his commentary won first place in the Public Radio News Directors Incorporated (PRINDI) competition, open to all 900 NPR stations, who submitted 1,100 entries.
 He has since added weekly live interviews with Michigan Radio’s Cynthia Canty on “Stateside,” he often speaks on NPR’s “Here & Now” program, and he has been a guest on NPR’s popular game shows, “Wait, Wait, Don’t Tell Me!” and “Ask Me Another.”
-He also appears frequently on TV, including HBO, ESPN, Fox Business, MSNBC, Al Jazeera, and the Big Ten Network, where he is a frequent contributor to both “Icons” series.
+He also appears frequently on TV, including HBO, ESPN, Fox Business, MSNBC, Al Jazeera, and the Big Ten Network, where he has contributed to several dozen of BTN’s documentaries.

-Bacon teaches at Northwestern’s Medill School of Journalism and the University of Michigan, where the students selected him for the 2009 Golden Apple award, given annually to the University’s top teacher.
+Bacon teaches at Northwestern University’s Medill School of Journalism and at the University of Michigan, where the students selected him for the 2009 Golden Apple award, given annually to the University’s top teacher.

-Bacon is now an average hockey player, a mediocre Spanish speaker, and a poor piano player – but this has not stopped him from enjoying all three.
+Bacon is now an average hockey player, a mediocre Spanish speaker, and a poor piano player – but that has not stopped him from enjoying all three.